Morphological Properties (photutils.morphology)#

 Introduction#

-Let’s extract a single object from a synthetic dataset and find calculate its morphological properties.
+Let’s extract a single object from a synthetic dataset and calculate its morphological properties.
 For this example, we will subtract the background using simple sigma-clipped statistics.

 First, we create the source image and subtract its background: